 Risks for this surgery are:

-You will have many doctor visits and medical tests before surgery, including:
+You will have many medical visits and tests before surgery, including:

 If you are a smoker, you should stop smoking several weeks before surgery.
-Your health care provider can help.
+Your provider can help.

 Tell your provider: